douglaz/psl/External-functions-example.md

-After [[building and installing| building-psl]] the PSL software we are now ready to run an example PSL program.
-PSL examples are found in the psl-examples package.
-Inside this package you will find the `ExternalFunctionExample.groovy` example.
+After ensuring that the [[prerequisites]] and [[examples|install examples]] are installed, change to the directory containing the project of examples.
+Inside this project you will find the `ExternalFunctionExample.groovy` example.
 First, navigate to the parent directory of the `ExternalFunctionExample.groovy` example:

 ````
->> cd <local path to psl-examples>/src/main/java/edu/umd/cs/psl/example/external
+>> cd psl-example/src/main/java/edu/umd/cs/psl/example/external
 ````

 Here, you will find `ExternalFunctionExample.groovy`.
-This example provides an instance of calling an external Java [[function]] from within the [[groovy psl | Psl-groovy-syntax]] syntax.
+This example provides an instance of calling an external Java [[function]] from within the [[Groovy PSL | Psl-groovy-syntax]] syntax.